How to Build A Killer YouTube Content Strategy for Your Channel

-To join the YouTube Partner Program, for example, you have to exceed 4,000 valid public watch hours over 12 months.
+To join the YouTube Partner Program, for example, you have to reach 4,000 valid public watch hours over 12 months.

-If you want to reach that goal quickly, you can adjust your content production accordingly.
+If you want to reach that goal quickly, you can make that the focus of your content production efforts.

 A strategy makes it easier to increase the quantity of your output, put a different spin on topics, and vary elements like thumbnails and end screens.

 Just as importantly, it also lets you check whether those changes are actually working.